 A visual illustration of the framework and associated probabilities and payoffs is shown in Figure 1.
 The figure contains a set of payoffs (in orange boxes) and probabilities depicting the likelihood of each branch to happen: in each phase, two possible actions can be decided by the active player (e.g. the sender can either issue a threat or settle with the status quo), and the probabilities of these two actions $(p_1 \text{ and } 1 - p_1)$ therefore add up to one within each phase.
-When determining the likelihood of the game ending in, for example, engagement in coercion, we multiply the probabilities of the associated steps and arrive at $p_1 p_2 p_3$ .
-Analogously, the probability of the target conceding to the threat is $p_1(1-p_2)$ .
-The probabilities $p_1$ , $p_2$ and $p_3$ are not externally chosen parameters.
+When determining the likelihood of the game ending in, for example, engagement in coercion, we multiply the probabilities of the associated steps and arrive at $p_1p_2p_3$.
+Analogously, the probability of the target conceding to the threat is $p_1(1-p_2)$.
+The probabilities p_1 , p_2 and p_3 are not externally chosen parameters.
 They result directly from the payoffs and attain values based on (i) the assumptions of the model on how certain each player is about her judgement of the actual payoffs (e.g. domestic audience cost) and (ii) and the relative value of these payoffs (e.g. domestic audience cost relative to economic cost).
 In subsection 3.2 and 3.4, we explicitly derive these probabilities under a range of assumptions.
 It is important to highlight that in our model the payoffs and the probabilities of future game endings do not change when a player chooses an action.
 This means that a signalling effect (i.e. a shift in the mean value of payoffs in the following steps) that is endogenous to the model (e.g. issuing of a threat) is already accounted for in the game tree and the computation of the expected payoff.
 For example, when a target does not concede to an issued threat, a sender may conclude from this action that the target is determined to stand ground, as it is rational for the target given a particular configuration of the payoffs.
 However, the fact that one arrives at this phase in the game tree already suggests this; hence, this can already be incorporated in the relevant payoffs.
-In other words, if in phase $t_1$ , the sender considers the idea that the target does not concede, the sender already makes an estimation of the appropriate payoffs for the target state not coinciding and the respective probabilities in $t_3$ and $t_4$ for that.
+In other words, if in phase t_1 , the sender considers the idea that the target does not concede, the sender already makes an estimation of the appropriate payoffs for the target state not coinciding and the respective probabilities in t_3 and t_4 for that.
 In brief, in our model moving along the branches of the game tree does not add new information - this information is endogenous to the model and already incorporated in the payoffs.

-Of course one cannot rule out exogenous aspects of conflict in international relations that are outside of the game tree that can lead to either a change in uncertainty (i.e. variance around the mean) or a shift in payoffs (i.e. mean values) - and, subsequently, lead to a change in the probabilities of particular outcomes.
-For example, when a threat of economic sanctions is associated with re-gearing the economy to depend less on, for example, oil the target state may change its belief about the economic cost of a potential sanction regime for the sender state, relative to a mere threat of economic sanctions.
-In our article we do not consider such exogenous effects, yet certainly they are both present in international relations and relevant for our theorising on conflict between states.
-Now, we proceed by discussing every phase of this game step by step.
+Of course one cannot rule out exogenous aspects of conflict in international relations that are outside of the game tree that can lead to a shift in payoffs (i.e. mean values) - and, subsequently, lead to a change in the probabilities of particular outcomes.
+For example, when a threat of economic sanctions is associated with re-gearing the economy to depend less on, for example, oil and gas from the target state.
+Such action may result in beliefs-updating about the economic cost of a potential sanction regime to the sender state.
+In our article, we also formalise the effects of an exogenous shock and its consequence for conflict outcomes.